Apply for services

 Applications for site remediation legal instruments and services must meet the requirements on this page to be accepted for review by the ministry.

 The ministry will accept your application for review upon receipt of a complete application and payment of fees.
-A complete submission includes a Contaminated Sites Services Application Form, other required forms, reports, figures and plans for the requested service, and payment of fees where required.
+A complete submission includes a Contaminated Sites Services Application form (PDF, 35.5KB), other required forms, reports, figures and plans for the requested service, and payment of fees where required.
 Laboratory reports and other supporting documentation are acceptable in electronic format only.

 Clearly print or type the required information.
 Answer all applicable questions to the best of your knowledge.